 Due to the high price of lotus paste, white kidney bean paste is sometimes used as filler, sometimes with duck eggs, so make sure you don't go too cheap and get a real lotus paste mooncake.

-Snow-skinned (雪皮 xuepi /shwair-pee/) mooncakes are a non-baked mooncake, which originated in Hong Kong and have become fashionable in China.
+Snow skin (雪皮 xuepi /shwair-pee/) mooncakes are non-baked mooncakes, which originated in Hong Kong, and have become fashionable in China.
 The crust is made of frozen glutinous rice, and looks snow white.
-People add some juice to the crush and make it looks more colorful now.
-The filings can be sweet or savory, or both, such as fruit and duck egg yolks.
+Now some people add juice to the crust to make it look more colorful.
+The fillings can be sweet or savory, or both, such as fruit and duck egg yolks.
 It tastes more wonderful chilled.

 Chocolate (巧克力 qiaokeli /chyaou-ker-lee/) mooncakes make Mid-Autumn Festival more romantic.
 The attractive mooncake appearance and the thick scent of chocolate mix traditional Chinese culture and Western romantic culture together.
 The crust is made from chocolate and the filling can be oats, berries, Oreo flavor, etc.

-Both tea and mooncakes are among the most traditional of Chinese foods and together they create a new mookcake variety: green tea (绿茶 lvcha /lyoo-chaa/) mooncakes.
+Both tea and mooncakes are among the most traditional of Chinese foods, and together they create a new mooncake variety: green tea (绿茶 lvcha /lyoo-chaa/) mooncakes.
 They are mainly filled with tea leaves and other ingredients, like lotus paste.
 With the taste of fresh tea leaves, the usually greasy taste of mooncake is well balanced.

 Ice cream (冰淇淋 bingqilin /bing-chee-lin/) mooncake is a new look for traditional Chinese mooncakes.
-Cooling instead warming to taste, the refreshing taste makes it popular among young people.
+Cooling instead of warming, the refreshing taste makes it popular among young people.
 The crust is often made from chocolate and the fillings can be any flavor of ice cream you like.

 The main feature of cream cheese (奶油皮 naiyoupi /nigh-yo-pee/) mooncakes is the golden and crispy crust with a thick milky flavor.
 It is not as sweet as other mooncakes.
-There are many filings, mostly pastes and jams, to meet different customers tastes.
+There are many fillings, mostly pastes and jams, to meet different customers' tastes.

 Seafood (海味 haiwei /high-way/) mooncakes are more expensive than other types of traditional mooncakes.
 As their name suggests, they are filled with seafood like abalone and seaweed.
 They taste fresh and salty.
-If you don’t like sweet mooncakes, and want to taste seafood, seafood mooncake is a good idea.
+If you don’t like sweet mooncakes, and like seafood, seafood mooncake is a good idea.